 Newly Developed Medicines

 Chronobiotics is a catch-all term that has been around for a while for drugs that affect the circadian pacemaker.
-Melatonin is the most well-known chronobiotic, but a bunch of other drugs – approved and experimental – could be classified in this category.
+Melatonin is the most well-known chronobiotic, but many other drugs – approved and experimental – could be classified in this category.
 These drugs include other indoleamines, cholinergic agents, peptides, and benzodiazepines.

 Ramelteon is a melatonin agonist that is currently marketed for insomnia.
 Tasimelteon is a melatonin agonist now under development and the manufacturer expects it to hit the market in 2012.

-Sleep experts recognize that both primary and secondary sleep disorders often result in people using prescription and non-prescription drug use that may as a side effect exacerbate disturbances in sleep.
+Sleep experts recognize that sleep disorders often result in people using prescription and non-prescription drugs that may cause side effects that exacerbate sleep disturbances.

 Morphine and similar opioid drugs cause selective decreases in rapid-eye-movement (REM) sleep through actions on brainstem cholinergic neurons, neurons known to participate in the initiation of this sleep state.